matsunagateitoku/stdp-class/Class_1.md

-Lots of basic string manipulation (lower, split, etc).
+- Lots of basic string manipulation (lower, split, etc).
 Then using regex to find patterns in the text.
+-    lower()
+-    split()
-Finally, counting what is found (Counter, most_common) lower() split() most_common()
+- Finally, counting what is found (Counter, most_common)

+most_common()
 Counter()   a class from the Python collections module that is used to count the frequency of elements in an iterable (such as a list or a string).
 It provides a convenient way to keep track of counts of hashable objects. regex re()    Parsing Strings with Regular Expressions